SoftwareHeritage/swh-web/docs/uri-scheme-browse-snapshot.rst

     :statuscode 200: no error
     :statuscode 400: an invalid snapshot identifier has been provided
-    :statuscode 404: requested snapshot can not be found in the archive, or the provided content path does not exist from the origin root directory
+    :statuscode 404: requested snapshot cannot be found in the archive, or the provided content path does not exist from the origin root directory

     **Examples:**